charlesbourget/charlesbourget/README.md

 # Summary
-Student in IT Engineering at ETSMtl.
+IT Engineering gradute from ETSMtl.
 Currently working at Stingray as backend dev. 🚀
 # GitHub Statistics

 <a href="https://github-readme-stats.vercel.app">